LSmoura2/agileai-assistant/README.md

 # AgileAI Assistant
-AI-powered assistant for Agile and DevOps teams - powered by Anthropic Claude.
+AI-powered assistant for Agile and DevOps teams -

-**Mestrado em Informática e Gestão · ISCTE-IUL · 2025/2026**
+**Mestrado em Informática e Gestão · 2025/2026**

 ## What it does